 Although Jordan is not yet a city councillor, he is regularly contacted by residents in Victoria for his advice and opinion on a variety of issues affecting them in the community which he is happy to help with.

 Have a question?
 Want to volunteer?
-Looking for an election sign?
-Contact me!
+Contact me.

 Some of the events in the community Jordan will be attending and wants to share with his followers.